nurrony/dotfiles/README.md

 ### Vim Editior Setup

-To setup Vim Editor, symlink/copy just `.vimrc` into your `HOME` directory and run `vim` command once.
-You can just copy and paste `.vimrc` without even copying the whole repostiotory
+To setup Vim Editor, symlink/copy just `.vimrc` into your `HOME` directory.
+You can just copy and paste `.vimrc` without even copying the whole repository.
+Once you have `.vimrc` on your home directory please execute `vim` command to configure it automatically.

+> 📝 You must have latest [Vim](https://www.vim.org/download.php) and [Git](https://git-scm.com/downloads) installed on your machine

 ### Terminal theme and tweaks